american life bitters

 As an adjunct to the sale of bitters, the Iler’s created a distillery and a wholesale liquor business.
 In the spring of 1865, the Ilers bought and prepaid for a shipment of bourbon from Kentucky.
 Through an unexplained stroke of luck, the federal tax on alcohol changed while the bourbon was in transit, which somehow magically increased the value of the shipment by a breathtaking $36,000, instantly making Peter Iler a wealthy man.

-Meanwhile, in 1866, the short-lived Willow Springs Distillery of Council Bluffs was closed by the federal government for nonpayment of taxes.
-Iler, along with James Megeath and John McCormick, bought Willow Springs at auction and moved it across the Missouri River to Omaha to 209 Hickory St., making it the first distiller in Nebraska.
-The Iler brothers moved to Omaha the next year, set up their offices at 233 Farnam St. and by 1871 were making 6,000 to 7,000 gallons of alcohol per day or 1,250,000 gallons a year.
-In 1868 we see the first advertising for American Life Bitters using the Omaha, Nebraska address.
+Meanwhile, in 1866, the short-lived Willow Springs Distillery of Council Bluffs, Iowa was closed by the federal government for nonpayment of taxes.
+Iler, along with James Megeath and John McCormick, bought Willow Springs at auction and moved it across the Missouri River to Omaha to 209 Hickory Street, making it the first distillery in Nebraska.
+The Iler brothers moved to Omaha the next year, set up their offices at 233 Farnam Street and by 1871 were making 6,000 to 7,000 gallons of alcohol per day or 1,250,000 gallons a year.
+In 1868, we see the first advertising for American Life Bitters using the Omaha, Nebraska locale.

 Peter Iler eventually became a multi-millionaire who built the nation’s third-largest pre-prohibition distillery as well as financing other major business enterprises.
 His Omaha building was described as follows: